imranhasan22/handbook_imran/react.md

 If you pass an empty array, the effect runs only once, similar to `componentDidMount`

 If you pass an array of variables, the effect runs only when those variable change.

+## Custom Hook
+A function that allow you to `resue` stateful logic from your components.

+- Name must start with `use`.
+- It can return any type of data(array, object, function etc).